mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 -  **Minimum Read:** The minimum read count that is considered a true read.
-Because the Gumbel method depends on determining gaps of TA sites lacking insertions, it may be suceptible to spurious reads (e.g. errors).
+Because the Gumbel method depends on determining gaps of TA sites lacking insertions, it may be susceptible to spurious reads (e.g. errors).
 The default value of 1 will consider all reads as true reads.
 A value of 2, for example, will ignore read counts of 1.

--  **Replicates:** Determines how to deal with replicates by averaging the read-counts or suming read counts accross datasets.
+-  **Replicates:** Determines how to deal with replicates by averaging the read-counts or summing read counts across datasets.
 This should not have an affect for the Gumbel method, aside from potentially affecting spurious reads.